 When we travel our favorite thing to do is to stroll around neighborhoods away from the hustle and bustle of the tourist areas.
 Because of this we always stay in Air BnBs and Amsterdam is the perfect city to try it out for the first time.
 We stayed on a houseboat in the Jordaan district and absolutely loved the authentic experience of living on a canal in Amsterdam.
 There are plenty of houseboats to check out on Air BnB so click here for $20 off your first stay!
 The Jordaan and De Pijp districts are perfect places to stay since they are close to all of the tourist destinations yet off the beaten path enough that you aren’t overwhelmed by tourists.

 When to go:

 I can only attest to how great it was to go in the spring.
 The tulips are blooming, the city is warming up, and it’s not as busy as the summer.
 We went in mid-April and had the opportunity to go to the Keukenhof gardens in Lisse (bucketlist!).
-Late April thru late May are perfect times to go.
+Late April thru late May is perfect times to go.